hartwigmedical/serve/algo/README.md

 SERVE generates clinical evidence in the following datamodel:

+- Either one of the following interventions:
   - Treatment (name of drug(s))
       - Relevant treatment approach underlying the treatment.
       - Curated treatment approach underlying the treatment.
   - Clinical trial (name of trial)
     - The NCT ID of the study
-  - The name of the study
+    - The title of the study
     - The countries where the study is active
+    - The name of the therapy given in the trial
 - Cancer type (annotated with DOID) for which the treatment is considered on-label.
 - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.